-Glazes are applied either before or after an initial low temperature firing called a Biscuit firing normally fired between 900 – 1000 C. The biscuit firing leaves the clay strong, but still porous which means it will absorb the glaze.
+Glazes are applied either before or after an initial low temperature firing called a biscuit (or bisque) firing, which is normally fired between 900-1000०C.
+The biscuit firing leaves the clay strong, but still porous which means it will absorb the glaze.

-There are 3 main temperature ranges for glaze firings.
-Potters choose depending on the effects they want to achieve or the clays used.
-Earthenware clays and glazes would over fire and could melt completely at stoneware or porcelain temperatures.
-And earthenware temperatures would not be sufficient to mature stoneware or porcelain glazes and clays.
+There are three main temperature ranges for glaze firings.
+Potters choose their firing temperatures depending on the effects they want to achieve or the clays used.
+Glazes on earthenware clay can run or even melt completely at stoneware or porcelain temperatures.
+Likewise, earthenware temperatures would not be sufficient to mature stoneware or porcelain glazes and clays.

 - Earthenware – 1000 – 1150°C